 Besides being one of the most visited tourist attractions worldwide, Central Park is also considered the most filmed location in the world.
 It naturally became a model for urban parks worldwide and became a National Historic Landmark.

-Central Park was mostly landscaped in the 19th century with natural-looking plants, several lakes and ponds, and various sections of woodland, lawns, meadows, and grassy areas.
+Central Park was mostly landscaped in the 19th century with natural-looking plants, several lakes and ponds, and various woodland sections, lawns, meadows, and grassy areas.
 Some of the most famous landmarks in Central Park are the Central Park Zoo, the Carousel, the Rink, and the lakes and reservoirs.
 Although it is a year-round landmark, Central Park is particularly fun when visiting NYC in Winter.

 The park has created a diverse ecosystem with a few hundred species that coexist with human recreational activities like biking, sports facilities, and tours.
 One popular tourist activity is taking a carriage tour through the park or alternatively going on a bike tour.